frozzare/atom-wp-phptidy/README.md

 # Other platforms

-This has been tested on OS X and Windows, see [issue #9](https://github.com/frozzare/atom-wp-phptidy/pull/1).
+This has been tested on OS X and Windows, see [pull request #1](https://github.com/frozzare/atom-wp-phptidy/pull/1).

 Feel free to contribute a solution!